The Best Sleep Trackers – Counting Z’s and More

 6. Withings Aura

-One of many elegant devices by French company Withings, the Aura is a true dedicated sleep analyser that takes you from lights out to sun up.
+One of many elegant devices by French company Withings, the Aura is a true dedicated sleep analyzer that takes you from lights out to sun up.
 It consists of two pieces: a bedside base plus a mattress pad sleep sensor.

 To ease you into slumber, it emits a soft light and soothing sounds.
 Once you’re out, it tracks your heart rate, respiratory rate, movement, and even bed temperature.
 That last detail is important for understanding how different factors influence your quality of sleep.

 When it’s time to get up, a gentle alarm wakes you at the best time in your sleep cycle, so you wake up refreshed and not feeling like you’ve been jolted.
-There are even built-in power nap and relaxation programs to give you a 20 minute (or however long you want) refresher.
+There are even built in power nap and relaxation programs to give you a 20 minute (or however long you want) refresher.
 Throw in automatic syncing with a smartphone app that gives you an easy to read graphical output of your night, and you’ve got a fantastic sleep tracker.

 The only downside?